 If you’re passing through the Tennessee-Virginia border region or exploring the high Appalachians, Damascus Outfitter is an authentic stop for gear and local insight.

 Though not strictly an “outdoor gear” outfitter, Virginia Heritage Co. focuses on apparel celebrating the Old Dominion with heritage-driven design.
-Virginia Heritage Co.

 Why this counts

 Their collections (“Dogwood Collection,” “Commonwealth Collection”) evoke Virginia’s identity and heritage.
-Virginia Heritage Co.

 Offers wearables that reflect local pride, history, and place—ideal for visitors and locals alike.